natmegsweden/NatMEG_Wiki/Lab-Manual.md

 ### The eye-tracking program is beeping and blinking
 The eye-tracker has been disconnected from the cables in the MSR.
 Reconnect the eye-tracker or close the eye-tracking program.

 ---
+# File naming

+Plan in advance how you want to name your files.
+You may have different conditions or times of measurement.
+Plan also for how you want to name the files if you have to stop recordings.
+> !
+Acquisition does not allow special characters or spaces in the filename

+## Issues
+### Fixing wrong filenames of recordings

+<u>Problem</u>: One or more recording is saved with a wrong filename

+<u>Solution</u>: rename filenames
+1. Open a terminal: go to the data folder (replace <text> with the text that applies your project; do not write the < > signs):
+/neuro/data/sinhue/<your_project_name>/NatMEG_<number>/<YYMMDD>
+2. Rename the file:
+mv <old_filename.fif> <new_filename.fif>.
+Press enter.

+> !
+Be aware that if a file with the new filename already exists, it will be overwritten with no option to recover the lost data.
+Rename any overlapping named file first.
+---
 # HPI